Tec5. Gerard K. Duncan

 TEC5 Gerard K. Duncan served just like Sgt.
 Michael DeFebio (adopted grave in Margraten) in the

-643rd Tank Destroyer Battalion and both came from the City Providence, Rhode Island.
+643rd Tank Destroyer Battalion and both born in 1918 and came from the City Providence, Rhode Island.

 Gerard (under 2nd right)